RADIUS

 Curated by Niekolaas Johannes Lekkerkerk, assisted by Sergi Pera Rusca.

-THE DESIRE FOR A DONUT(ECONOMY) has been made possible with the support of the Mondriaan Fund, Municipality of Delft, Gieskes-Strijbis Fonds, Het Cultuurfonds, Stichting Zabawas, Van der Mandele Stichting, Stichting Mr. August Fentener van Vlissingen Fonds, OCA – Office for Contemporary Art Norway.
+The RADIUS 2024 THE LIMITS TO GROWTH year-programme, of which this exhibition is a part, is made possible with support from the Mondriaan Fund, the Municipality of Delft, the Gieskes-Strijbis Fonds, Stichting Zabawas, the Van der Mandele Stichting, and the Mr. August Fentener van Vlissingen Fonds.
 We thank them all kindly for their support!